Our Mission

 - WILDLIFE REHABILITATION: Our wildlife hospital treats 400-700 patients every year, and is currently the only raptor-specific wildlife clinic in Oregon.

-- PUBLIC EDUCATION: Each year, over 30,000 people visit our nature center, which is open year round and features nearly 40 resident education birds – one of the largest native North American raptor collections in the Pacific Northwest.
+- PUBLIC EDUCATION: Our nature center welcomes tens of thousands of visitors each year and features over 30 resident education birds – one of the largest native North American raptor collections in the Pacific Northwest.

 Diversity, Equity, and Inclusion at Cascades Raptor Center